Direct Acceleration of SAGA using Sampled Negative Momentum

-If parameters such as $L$, $\mu$ are unknown, SSNM is still a practical algorithm with tuning only $\eta$ and $\tau$, as compared with Katyusha which has potentially 4 parameters that need to be tuned.
+If some parameters such as $L$, $\mu$ are unknown, SSNM is still a practical algorithm with tuning only $\eta$ and $\tau$, as compared with Katyusha which has 4 parameters that need to be tuned.
 Note that we have tried to make the parameter settings in SSNM similar to Katyusha and MiG.
-We believe that it can help conduct some fair experimental comparisons with these methods. \item \textit{Only one variable vector with simple algorithm structure.} Same as MiG in~\citep{kw:MiG}, SSNM only has one variable vector in the main loop.
-Coupled point $y^k_{i_k}$ can be computed whenever used and do not need to be explicitly stored.
+We believe that it can help conduct some fair experimental comparisons with these methods. \item \textit{Only one variable vector with a simple algorithm structure.} Same as MiG in~\citep{kw:MiG}, SSNM only has one variable vector in the main loop.
+Coupled point $y^k_{i_k}$ can be computed whenever used and does not need to be explicitly stored.
 Moreover, SSNM has a one loop structure compared to those variants of SVRG.
 Such a structure is good for asynchronous implementation since algorithms with two loops in this setting always require a synchronization after each inner loop~\citep{man:perturbed}.
 Moreover, the algorithm structure of SSNM is more elegant than Katyusha and MiG, both of which require a tricky weighted averaged scheme at the end of each inner loop\footnote{These two algorithms can adopt an uniformly average scheme, but in this case, both algorithms require certain restarting tricks, which make them less implementable.}. \end{itemize}